Feggah/poc-fastapi/README.md

 # How to generate jmeter reports

-First, change to the `\bin` directory in the apache jmeter folder.
+First, change to the `\bin` directory inside the apache-jmeter folder.

 Inside `\bin\examples`, create two folders: **csv** and **html**